 - Meat – You’ve gotta have something meaty and delicious, but since my family is all over the place, I tend to have 2-3 different types of meat.
 We might have smoked salmon (cold or hot smoked – both are delicious), bacon/sausage, and turkey bacon/sausage because that tends to make everyone happy.
 One year I made bacon-wrapped dates and turkey bacon-wrapped dates and LOOK OUT, World, because Chrissy forgot to take the pits out of the dates.
 Everyone ate them anyway (and had to get rid of the pits, obvi).

 - Yogurt bar – This is always a hit.
 Just get some vanilla yogurt (don’t get Greek yogurt.
 As much as I love it, everyone will think the regular vanilla is FABULOUS), fresh fruit, local honey, and granola.
 It’s easy, and you don’t have to cook anything!

-- Baked goods – Fruit breads, muffins, cinnamon rolls, slices of bread for toast, English muffins, bagels, etc. There’s no need to bake these yourself when Panera or Peapod will do it for you.
-Serve with jams, butter and cream cheese.
+- Baked goods – Fruit bread, muffins, cinnamon rolls, slices of bread for toast, English muffins, bagels, etc. There’s no need to bake these yourself when Panera or Einstein will do it for you.
+Serve with jams, butter, and cream cheese.